ROBERT MOTHERWELL "BASQUE SUITE #7", 1971

-Nevertheless, he was the unofficial spokesman of the New York School, writing and lecturing prolifically on behalf of the movement, his fellow artists, and the merits of abstraction.
-(Before devoting himself to painting, Motherwell had started a PhD at Harvard in philosophy.
-In addition to his talents as an artist, he was incredibly articulate.)
+Motherwell was the unofficial spokesman of the New York School, writing, editing a journal, and lecturing on behalf of the movement, his fellow artists, and the merits of abstraction.

-This print is a paradigm of Motherwell's oeuvre: aggressive black forms creating a confidant abstract arrangement, softened by decorative and soothing shades of blue.
+This print is a paradigm of Motherwell's oeuvre: aggressive black forms create a confidant abstract arrangement, softened by decorative and soothing shades of blue.

 - Where does the inventory ship from?

 Our inventory is divided between New York and Toronto.

 - Where do you ship to?

 We can ship anywhere.
 Typically when we ship within North America we prefer to use FedEx or DHL.
 To Europe, Asia and beyond we generally use DHL.

 - How much does it cost to ship?